 John Zickmantel has been involved in the industry for over 27 years and is responsible for many of the firm’s projects.
 John will run the entire job, from the preliminary/conceptual stage, all the way through to the completion of construction.
 He will scheme the entire structural system of all his projects, including the seismic force resisting system.
 John has numerous junior and senior engineers who work on his projects and he closely supervises all their work, with close attention being paid to any seismic design being done by others.
 He also does as much structural design himself as time will permit.
 John will typically design the most critical and complicated structural elements himself, that require the expertise of an experience structural engineer.
 Typically, this would entail the seismic design, the column load take-down and design, transfer slabs, or raft slabs in locations where soil conditions require their use.
 However, one of the most critical aspects of his work is to ensure that the ongoing coordination with the Architect and other consultants does not compromise the integrity of the original structural scheme.

 Prior to joining the BMZ team in 1998, John worked closely with John Bryson in his production design group with Read Jones Christofferson.

 John’s experience covers a range of project types and materials.
 He is particularly valued at BMZ for his ability to meet the demands of the firm’s developer clients for cost-effective design and accelerated schedules.

-John is a licensed structural engineer in British Columbia, Alberta, Newfoundland and Labrador, and Washington.
+John is a licensed structural engineer in British Columbia, Alberta, Newfoundland and Labrador, Nova Scotia, Manitoba, and Washington.